Purchasing a server for your small business

 What do you need the server for?

 First thing’s first: what are your requirements for the server itself?
-This may sound self-explanatory, but more people go into the process of purchasing a server without really knowing what they need it for than you may think.
+This may sound self-explanatory, but more people purchase a server without knowing what they need it for than you may think.

-Every year more and more businesses are turning to cloud services, which more and more business are turning to in place of traditional, in-house, physical servers.
+Every year more and more businesses are turning to cloud services, in place of in-house, physical servers.
 There are benefits to this, with cloud services requiring no maintenance by the customer, but, in turn, requiring licence fees.

-Some companies, however, choose to negate cloud hosting completely in favour of an onsite infrastructure, avoiding the licence fees that come with cloud hosting and in turn opting to pay for any maintenance they require.
+Some companies, however, choose to negate cloud hosting completely in favour of an onsite infrastructure.
+Avoiding the licence fees that come with cloud hosting and opting to pay for any maintenance they require.
 Depending on your company’s security requirements, on-site servers may be the only option.

 With this information in mind, the biggest question to consider is which type of storage is best for you?.
 What’s more beneficial physically and financially to you and your business?